About data provision

 • IP addresses of users.

-• User account name and password for connecting the application to the proxy server.
+• User account name and password that the application uses to connect to the proxy server.

 • Keytab files used for connecting to the LDAP server.